 Published by LL in Goiânia, 2018, "Parque das Emas, no coração do cerrado” – Emas National Park, in the Heart of the Cerrado – features more than 100 color and black-and-white photographs of the Park’s landscape, flora and fauna - the most diverse and preserved area of the biome, bilingual English/Portuguese.
 Copies available to order now!

-Expected publication by LL in 2020, "Notas do Isolamento, quase diário de uma epidemia" - Isolation Notes, Almost Diary of an Epidemic" - features 40 color and black-and-white photographs in 96 pages, all about the threat of the corona virus pandemic and its consequences in the daily life of the author.
+Published by LL in 2020, "Notas do Isolamento, quase diário de uma epidemia" - Isolation Notes, Almost Diary of an Epidemic" - features 40 color and black-and-white photographs in 96 pages, all about the threat of the corona virus pandemic and its consequences in the daily life of the author.
+Copies soon avaiable to order!

 “Águas de um Cerrado particular” - Waters from a Particular Cerrado – highlights both graphically and textually the importance of the biome’s water sources which supply most of the major Brazilian drainage basins.
 With the support of Mineiros City Hall Council in Goiás, the book is currently pending publication.